 The cemetery is laid out in Plats.
 A Plat is an area of land that was developed at a specific time.
 Plats are divided into lots, and each lot contains ten graves.
 When searching for a grave, you can find the plat letter painted on the curb.

 The first known burial in the Salt Lake City Cemetery was that of Mary M. Wallace, daughter of George B. and Melissa Wallace.
-She was born in Indian Winter Quarters on January 8th 1847, and died in Salt Lake City Utah of diarrhea on September 27th 1847.
+She was born in Indian Winter Quarters on January 8th 1847, and died in Salt Lake City Utah of diarrhea on September 27th 1848.
 The lot owner where she and her other family members is owned by Daniel S. Wallace, who is a relative of her parents.
-She was only eight months old at the time of her death.
 You can find her grave located in section C, plot 6 (see map below).
 Her brother, George Jr., died within a month of Mary, and he was only 3 months old.
 He, too, died of diarrhea.
 It is so sad to me that something so easily treated now was life threatening for the early pioneers.

 |Salt Lake City Cemetery Map - FIRST BURIAL|